Skip to content

 children An array of child objects for which the relationship with the parentObject will be deleted.
 Each object must have a valid value for the objectId property.

-callback a responder object which will receive a callback when the relation has been deleted or if an error occurs.
+callback A responder object which will receive a callback when the relation has been deleted or if an error occurs.
 Applies to the asynchronous method only.

 Return Value